Opentrons/opentrons/api/docs/source/v2/new_modules.rst

 Magnetic Module
 ***************

-The magnetic module has two actions:
+The magnetic module has two modes:

 - ``engage``: The magnetic stage rises to a default height unless an *offset* or a custom *height* is specified
 - ``disengage``: The magnetic stage moves down to its home position

 You can also specify a custom engage height for the magnets so you can use a different labware with the magdeck.
-In the future, we will have adapters to support tuberacks as well as deep well plates.

 The magnetic module has the following methods that can be accessed during a protocol.
 For the purposes of this section, assume we have the following already: